CarlosGolvano/automap/README.md

 ## Requirements

-Requirements in pyproject.toml.
+Python packages requirements in pyproject.toml.
 Use poetry.lock to install.

 ```bash
 requires-python = "==3.12.*"